AlvaroBishop/Medical-Cost-Prediction/README.md

 # Medical-Cost-Prediction

-This repository is focused on predicting medical costs using linear regression models.
+This repository is focused on predicting medical costs.
 It explores different approaches by implementing solutions with TensorFlow, scikit-learn, and PyTorch.

 ## Dataset